loda-lang/loda-lang.github.io/list6.markdown

 * [A309954](https://oeis.org/A309954) ([program](/edit/?oeis=309954)): Product of digits of (n written in base 4).
 * [A309970](https://oeis.org/A309970) ([program](/edit/?oeis=309970)): Period 12: repeat [1, 1, 0, 0, -1, -1, -1, -1, 0, 0, 1, 1].
 * [A310342](https://oeis.org/A310342) ([program](/edit/?oeis=310342)): Coordination sequence Gal.5.253.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310367](https://oeis.org/A310367) ([program](/edit/?oeis=310367)): Coordination sequence Gal.6.129.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310368](https://oeis.org/A310368) ([program](/edit/?oeis=310368)): Coordination sequence Gal.6.230.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310369](https://oeis.org/A310369) ([program](/edit/?oeis=310369)): Coordination sequence Gal.5.64.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310370](https://oeis.org/A310370) ([program](/edit/?oeis=310370)): Coordination sequence Gal.5.109.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310371](https://oeis.org/A310371) ([program](/edit/?oeis=310371)): Coordination sequence Gal.6.258.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310372](https://oeis.org/A310372) ([program](/edit/?oeis=310372)): Coordination sequence Gal.4.52.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.